-The values for the concentrations of ozone recorded in Ennis from January 2006 to April 2007 are displayed in Table 10-7 below.
-The mean hourly concentration of ozone recorded was 54.3 $\mu$ g/m and on no occasions were values in excess of the 180 $\mu$ g/m information threshold value set for the protection of the general population.
-The site of the Proposed Development, situated approximately 21 kilometres from the monitoring site, can be expected to be similar to the monitoring site in terms of ozone.
+The EPA air quality data that is available for Mullingar as detailed above does not contain monitoring data on ozone concentrations.
+The ozone monitoring carried out closest to the Proposed Development site is at Emo Court, Co.
+Laois, located approximately 70 kilometres south of the proposed wind farm site.
+EPA air quality data is available for Emo Court in the report 'Air Quality in Ireland - 2019', as detailed below.
+This monitoring location lies within Zone D which is in line with the location of the Proposed Development.
+Ozone (O3) data for the 2019 monitoring period in Emo Court is presented in Table 10-7 below.
+The annual mean hourly concentration of ozone recorded was $51.3 \ \mu g/m^3$ and on no occasions were values in excess of the 180 $\mu g/m^3$ information threshold value set for the protection of the general population.
+The site of the Proposed Development, situated approximately 70 kilometres from the monitoring site and in rural zone, can be expected to be similar to the monitoring site in terms of ozone.